refinist/distpkg/README.md

 ## Why bundle? 🤨

-[Why bundle?](https://bun.sh/docs/bundler#why-bundle), let's read this article together
+[Why bundle?](https://bun.sh/docs/bundler#why-bundle) Let's read this article together.
+This is Bun's summary, and although it focuses more on frontend applications, in my opinion, bundling definitely brings benefits: 1.
+Easier to publish 2.
+Smaller package size 3.
+More convenient for handling obfuscation and similar logic.

 ## Features